TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 * Turn on DKIM signing for your messages.
 Receiving servers use DKIM to verify that the domain owner actually sent the message.
 Important: Gmail requires a DKIM key of 1024 bits or longer.
 * Publish a [DMARC record](https://en.wikipedia.org/wiki/DMARC) for your domain.
 DMARC helps senders protect their domain against email spoofing.

-Besides the DKIM authentication method already discussed, there are more three authentication methods specifically designed for IP and domain validation on the receiving end, which increase the likelihood that the destination SMTP server trusts you are who you say you are, and not a Spammer / scammer.
+Besides the DKIM authentication method already discussed, there are more three DNS based authentication methods specifically designed for IP address and domain validation on the receiving end, which increase the likelihood that the destination SMTP server trusts you are who you say you are, and not a spammer / scammer.

+These authentication methods along with strictly following mailing best practices (ex: sticking to a consistent send schedule / frequency, implementing mailing lists opt-in / unsubscribe, constantly checking blacklists, carefully building messages, etc) will help, bit by bit, to build a good sender reputation and having e-mail messages accepted and delivered to the destination users inbox.

 Delivery Test
 ============

-This article wouldn't be completed without a successful delivery test, so I followed the steps presented in the previous sections and:
+This article wouldn't be complete without a successful delivery test, so I followed the steps presented in the previous sections and:

 1. Created an EC2 instance running on AWS
 1. Created a SPF record for that instance's public IP Address